Battery-Intelligence-Lab/BatEst/GUIDE.md

 To perform a step-by-step estimatin, we can use the iterative `main.m`, rather than `main_one.m`.
 The aim here is to parameterise an equivalent circuit model `RORC` consisting of a resistor, an OCV source and an RC pair in series.
 The `RORC` has 6 unknown parameters by default, namely the negative electrode capacity (`Qn`), negative/positive electrode capacity ratio (`nu`), cyclable lithium/positive electrode capacity ratio (`miu`), RC-pair time constant (`tau1`), RC-pair capacitance (`C1`), and the series resistance (`Rs`).

 By considering the form of the model, we find that different subsets of these parameters are idenitifable from different measurements, e.g. from a pseudo-OCV measurement we cannot identify the dynamic parameters but the electrode stoichiometry parameters (`Qn`, `nu` and `miu`), which control the relative ``stretch and shift`` of the electrode OCPs, can be reliably estimated.
-The example dataset `Raj2020_Tests.parquet`, stored in Data\Examples, contains battery test data from a pseudo-OCV measurement as well as CCCV capacity tests and relaxation periods.
+The example dataset `Raj2020_Tests.parquet`, stored in Data/Examples, contains battery test data from a pseudo-OCV measurement as well as CCCV capacity tests and relaxation periods.
 In this example, we identify the 6 parameters using 3 steps:

 1. Identify the electrode stoichiometry parameters (`Qn`, `nu` and `miu`) from the charging branch of the pseudo-OCV measurement found under `Cycle_Index==0` and `Step_Index==10` in the Dataset.
 Label this dataset with `DataType = 'Pseudo-OCV charge'`.
 2. Identify the RC-pair time constant (`tau1`) from the relaxation step found under `Cycle_Index==0` and `Step_Index==5`.
 Label this dataset with `DataType = 'Relaxation'`.